davidark31/davidark31/README.md

 -->

 - 🔭 I’m currently loking for a job
-- 🌱 I’m currently learning NodeJS,React
+- 🌱 I’m currently learning Angular
 - 📫 How to reach me: d.rivas05.dr@gmail.com